Rangers F.C. B Team and Academy: Reconstructing the youth department

-The opening of Rangers Training Centre (known as Murray Park) in 2001 was the one of the first stages in the club's move to develop a football academy.
+The opening of Rangers Training Centre (known as Murray Park) in 2001 was one of the first stages in the club's move to develop a football academy.
 Although the nomenclature was not present at that time, Rangers did begin to focus upon youth development and under the then first-team manager Dick Advocaat the club appointed its first Head of Youth Development, Jan Derks, in March 2000.
 Derks new role was strategic and operational and saw him lay the foundations for the club's academy as well as helping the transition of the youth set-up to the new training centre.
 Prior to this, the club had employed a youth development officer, with their focus being solely scouting and coaching.
 Derks remained in position for three years despite former player Tommy McLean being recruited as his presumptive successor in May 2001 and Rangers eventually appointed former Aberdeen scout George Adams to succeed Derks in February 2003.

 As the scope of the youth department grew, so did its costs, so on 20 April 2004, Rangers announced the creation of a new company which would oversee the development of the club's youth players.
 The company, named Rangers Youth Development Limited, was entirely self-funding but completely owned by the club.
 It attracted four investors from outside Rangers who have invested £1 million, with the club also putting up an initial £2.5 million.
 It led to Rangers F.C. being in the unfamiliar position of buying its own youth players from Rangers Youth Development Ltd. The Youth Development company owned the young players and the club had to bid for them, although it had first option on all the players.
 If both sides cannot reach an agreement on a transfer fee then a FIFA transfer model will be used.
 Any profit made by the company will be divided between investors with the majority being invested to fund more youth players.
 The main reason for the formation of the company was to offset the running costs of the club's training centre.
 However, many of the Rangers fans were opposed to the formation of the new company.
 The activities of Rangers Youth Development Ltd were largely unnoticed and the company was dissolved after submitting its final set of accounts in June 2010.